music-encoding/guidelines/_guidelines-v3/21-text/01-textDivisions.md

 The following example shows the use of **@type** to indicate three prefaces in English, German and Italian are columns on the same page.

-{% include plainExample.html example="./v3/examples/text/text-sample330.xml" valid="false" %}
+{% include plainExample.html example="examples/text/text-sample330.xml" valid="false" version=page.version %}